PrincessRTFM/ffxiv-extended/README.md

 At the time of this writing, these guides are still being written.
 However, even once finished, _all_ guides will continue to be updated with reader feedback and changes to the content they cover.

+# FAQ

 ## Which guide do I want?

 - [Setting up XIVLauncher, in-game plugins, and texture mods with Penumbra](/plugins-and-mods.md)
 - [My personal plugin recommendations](/plugin-recs.md)
 - [Penumbra mod metadata and how to edit it](/penumbra-metadata.md)
 - [ConceptMatrix and posing](/cmtool.md)

+## Are these things allowed?

+That's a bit of a complicated matter.
+The super-short answer is "no" - third party tools are forbidden by the ToS.
+That includes plugins, mods, parsers, and anything that affects _or observes_ the game's memory and network communication to the server, like Teamcraft.

+The slightly-longer answer is "no, _but_..." - Square Enix has admitted that they don't have the means in place to monitor for such things, and that doing so would actually be a violation of multiple privacy laws.
+They can't tell if you're doing that kind of thing unless you outright tell them you are.

+The full answer, then, is something like this:

+> All third-party tools and modifications are against the official ToS, _but_ as long as you don't mention them on official channels or use them to harass (or _enable_ harassment of) other players, not only does SE not know, they also _don't actually care_.

+While I wouldn't advise publicly streaming a modded game or the use of plugins, and you should _never_ talk about using third party tools on official channels, it's perfectly safe to use them and discuss them with your friends.

+Or even to write a collection of guides on github to help beginners get started with them.

 ## I found a mistake/typo/etc!